 When You Shouldn’t Go To A Farewell Party

 I was at one job for around a year when I was given a transfer to a different department.
 Same company, same type of work, but different building and under different management.
-I was liking the new opportunity because I moved from a group that offered 24×7 support to one that offered normal business hours support, so my hours were going to be a lot more stable.
+I liked the opportunity.
+The old department operated 24×7.
+So, I had to work different shifts.
+The new job gave me a chance to work normal business hours.

-We were a pretty close knit team, so the manager suggested that we all go out for a drink after work on my last day to celebrate.
-A bunch of us got together, had a drink or two, and my manager unexpectedly offered to pay the bill, which was a very nice gesture.
+We were a pretty close knit team at the old job.
+The manager suggested drinks after work on my last day to celebrate.
+A bunch of us got together and had a drink or two.
+It was a nice send off.
+My manager unexpectedly offered to pay the bill, which was a very nice gesture.

-As she was the manager, she quickly realized that one of the people who had been there before she arrived was working the afternoon shift, and had come in before his shift.
-That was a strict no-no and he ended up losing his job.
-Since it was my going away party, I felt horrible, but there was no way I could have known as I didn’t know the schedules.
-The story did have somewhat of a happy ending, as I ended up working with his wife at a job later down the line, and she confirmed that he got another job, picked up right where he left off, and enjoyed success.
+The story did have somewhat of a happy ending.
+I ended up working with his wife at a job later down the line, and she confirmed that he got another job, picked up right where he left off, and enjoyed success.
 Luckily that happened during the late 90’s tech boom where IT jobs were easy pickings!

 Insert Foot Directly…Well, You Know